 Twin Rivers Regional Board

 George Blessing–Hello!
 My name is George and I’ve been involved with Nebraska DI since the fall of 1993 after I graduated from High School!
 Prior to graduating High School, I participated in the OM program and went to Global Finals twice at Conestoga High School.
 I have been on the Nebraska NCAPS Board since DI became a program in 1999/2000, and have been a Regional & Affiliate Challenge Master since 2006.
-My degree is in Electronics Engineering Technology from UNL, and I work as an IT Systems Administrator at the University of Nebraska at Omaha.
-And, whenever I have “spare time”, I work as a part-time Announcer / Sports Producer at Flood Broadcasting’s B-103 / News Channel/Nebraska in Nebraska City.
+My degree is in Electronics Engineering Technology from UNL, and I work as an IT Systems Administrator at the University of Nebraska.
+And, whenever I have “spare time”, I work as a part-time Announcer / Sports Producer at Flood Broadcasting’s B-103 / Otoe County Country in Nebraska City.
 I have very much enjoyed my time and experience with the DI program – DI is very beneficial to our children and is a program I fully believe in!

 Roxie Boschult–Roxie is a mother of 2 and grandmother of 6 and is an LPN.
 She started as a Head Judge in the early 1990’s and then stepped up to Challenge Master for several years.
 In the late 90’s served as a Regional Director to 2009.
 Roxie came on the NCAPS Board in 2000 as a Board Member and has been the State Treasurer since 2011.